youngeunkwon0405/RL/docs/guides/grpo.md

     max_seq_length=data_config["max_input_seq_length"],
 )
 ```

-Notice that you provide a mapping of tasks to their processors so the dataset knows what to use when processing samples.
+Ensure you provide a mapping of tasks to their processors so the dataset knows which processor to use when handling samples.

-### Policy Model
+## Policy Model

 We define a [PolicyInterface]() that contains everything you need to train a Policy model.

 This Policy object holds a [RayWorkerGroup](../../nemo_reinforcer/distributed/worker_groups.py) of SPMD (1 proc/gpu) processes that run HF/MCore, all coordinated by this object so it appears to you like 1 GPU!

-### Fast Generation
+## Fast Generation

 We support vLLM through the [VllmGeneration](../../nemo_reinforcer/models/generation/vllm.py) class right now.

 The function [grpo_train](../../nemo_reinforcer/algorithms/grpo.py) contains the core GRPO training loop.